Admissions & Enrollment

 Tuition Rates

-Tuitions for the 2022-23 school year is based on student's grade level and school.
+Tuitions for the 2026-27 school year is based on student's grade level.

 In addition to the tuition fee, an annual $500 non-refundable registration and materials fee is required for enrollment and re-enrollment.